Community Programs

 SOCCER FOR LIFE (U13+)

-This is for all players who want either recreational or competitive level.
-Players can be newcomers to the sport just taking an interest now or long time players.
+This is for all players who want to play at either a recreational or competitive level.
+Players can be newcomers to the sport who are just taking an interest now or long-time players.

-Players at this age group have many options to remain physically active in sport whether it be in school leagues, camps, recreational leagues and/or competitive leagues.
+Players in this age group have many options to remain physically active in sport, whether it be in school leagues, camps, recreational leagues, and/or competitive leagues.
 At this age group, we want to allow for flexibility for an athlete to participate in all activities while focusing on refining their skills.
 These age groups will further learn about disciplined game warm-ups, cool-downs, nutrition, strength, stability, sportsmanship, agility, and speed.

 Game Format: